opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/obtaining_metadata_and_passing_user_data/passing_user_data_to_ecss.rst

 Case 6
 ------

-This case illustrates how to use the user data passing function to assign user **root** permissions for remotely logging in to a Linux ECS.
+This case illustrates how to pass the user data to assign user **root** permissions for remotely logging in to a Linux ECS.
 After passing the file to an ECS, you can log in to the ECS as user **root** using SSH key pair authentication.

 User data example: